unfrl/carpool/README.md

 # Setup

 1. Ensure Node.js, Docker, and yarn are installed.
+    * At the moment only node v10.16.3 (the current lts) is supported
 2. From root project directory, run `yarn install`.
 This will install the dependencies of all projects.
 3. To run server services/services and the core/web projects in dev mode, run `yarn start:all` after dependencies are installed.